kristobruh/SARP/README.md

 ## Description
 This package is an automated Sentinel-1 SAR image download, process, and analysis pipeline for SAR images in Finland.
 The package is run from the command line interface of Puhti, either in interactive or batch mode.
 Running locally works as well, but then you need to ensure that you have all the packages installed, and modify the bash script by removing module calls.

 This program can download and process both Ground Range Detected (GRD) and Single-look Complex (SLC) images.
-Additionally, polSAR image processing is possible as well.
+Additionally, polSAR image processing is possible.

+**The outputs ** of this program are:
+- Processed, masked SAR images for the entire target (if -b is enabled) and/or for each polygon separately (if -p is enabled)
+- A .csv file of all bands' mean values, for each target polygon as well as all targets in one .csv.
+For GRD, min, max, and std values are saved as well.
+- An SQL database of all target's band values, along with ID, orbit, processingLevel, look direction, and pixel count info.
+- Shapefiles of the targets
+- A 2m DEM and shapefile(s) of the target area(s)

 Processing times are roughly:
 - Download GRD_HD, per 8 images: